plateau in the Namib Desert, I watched in awe as he

 Sometimes, its OK to break the rules...

-From a small Cessna experiencing the past, flying low and slow over abandoned diamond mines, above Soussesvlei in the Namib Desert, and up along the Skeleton Coast, where the sand dunes meet the sea.
-Some of the most devastatingly brutal coasts in the world, full of contrasts...life and death...Shipwrecks where you can't even imagine the fear and courage those men felt.....Walvis Bay where there are seals as far as the eyes can see.
+From a small Cessna experiencing the past, flying low and slow over abandoned diamond mines, above Soussesvlei in the Namib Desert and up along the Skeleton Coast, where the sand dunes meet the sea.
+Some of the most devastatingly brutal coasts in the world, full of contrasts...

 I dreamed of these lands as a child.